Breaking Through Online Learning Challenges in the Growing Teaching Landscape

 6. Use of a uniform teaching approach

 When we shift to an online learning environment, assuming that one teaching approach will work for all can be detrimental to learning.
-Creating generic assignments and course structures works fine if you have a one-on-one class, but for a larger number of students, each with their own learning styles, a personalised teaching experience is almost a necessity.
+Creating generic assignments and course structures works fine if you have a one-on-one class, but for a larger number of students, each with their own learning styles, a personalized teaching experience is extremely crucial.

-Solution: Mix it up - use audio, video, text, quizzes, flashcards and more to get your point across to a diverse set of students (with the rise in EdTech, the options are never ending!)
+How to cope - Mix it up - use audio, video, text, quizzes, flashcards and more to get your point across to a diverse set of students (with the rise in EdTech, the options are never ending!)
 Instead of giving only one assignment or activity to your students, offer them a choice between two or three varied topics, so they can choose what is best suited for them.
-It also helps to establish in the very beginning, that students are encouraged to raise doubts or questions they may have or share their insights and opinions on the subject matter, at any given point.
+Encourage students to ask questions, share doubts, or express their insights and opinions about any subject matter at any given point in time.

 a teacher sitting at a desk with multiple devices and resources around her